Between juggling our work, home, and social lives, many of us may be looking for new ways to give ourselves a break.

 The world would be a different place without music, and no matter what’s going on in our lives, music is always there to get us dancing, cheer us up, or allow us to have a good cry.

 If you just want to have some fun and forget about the world outside, why not put on your most upbeat, toe-tapping playlist, and dance like no one’s watching?
-Letting all your inhibitions go can be a great way to clear your mind and feel liberated.
+Letting your inhibitions go can be a great way to clear your mind and feel empowered.
+Similarly, if you’re feeling fragile, it’s often more beneficial to let it all out than bottle things up – and music can help with this.

-However you choose to get lost in music, it really can be a great escape – and is something that you can carry with you at all times.
+However you choose to get lost in music, it can be a great escape – and is something that you can engage with at any time.

 Final thoughts…

-If you’re feeling tired and overwhelmed by negative thoughts at the moment, it’s important to remember that you’re not alone.
-And, the very best thing that we can do is to take care of ourselves – both mentally and physically.
+If you’re feeling tired and overwhelmed by negative thoughts, it’s important to remember that you’re not alone.
+And, the very best thing that you can do is to take care of yourself – both mentally and physically.

-Hopefully, using the steps above you can experiment with different ways to relax your mind, even if just for a few minutes or hours.
+Hopefully, by using the steps above you can experiment with different ways to relax your mind, even if just for a few minutes.

-If you’d like more ideas on how to look after your mental health, the healthy mind section of our website can be a helpful resource.
-Here, you’ll find everything from simple stress-relieving activities to tips to help you laugh more.
+For more tips on looking after your mental health, head over to the healthy mind section of our website.
+Here, you’ll find everything from simple stress relieving activities to tips to help you laugh more.